modicio/modicio/doc/api.md

 * URL Params
   * `variant_UUID_from?=String`
   * `variant_name=String`
-  * `as_version=Boolean = false`

 Create a new variant.
 - If an existing variant is specified, the new variant will be initialized as successor of it.
-    - if as_version is set to true, the follow-up will be degraded to a subsequent version only
 - If no existing variant is specified, a new empty variant with the given name is constructed.

 ---